 Too much advice about finding time to do the stuff you love to do is vague and wistful, but not really very helpful.
-I believe that you can take any dream, ambition, idea, goal or task and break it down into small steps until you get something concrete you can do today.
-You can do small things in your everyday life to allow you to achieve the things you want to.
+Here’s something that helps: as long as you let go of the outcome, you can take any dream, ambition, idea, goal or task and break it down into small steps until you get something concrete you can do today.
+You can – repeatedly – include small steps in your everyday life so you end up doing the things you want and letting go of those you don’t.
+These books show you how.

-Find Time to Write.
-The ebook is completely FREE.
-It’s for writers who want to establish a writing habit and can’t find the time to do it.
+Find Time to Write is for writers who want to establish a writing habit and can’t find the time to do it.

 Next up there’s How to Write a Novel and Get It Published